 Maintaining gardens near oceanfront vacation properties presents additional challenges because you aren’t always there to provide routine maintenance.
 Therefore, choose low-maintenance plants and rely on shrubs that need to be pruned at the time of year when you typically visit your vacation home.
 Use plants with good natural shape that don’t require frequent pruning to look good.

-If your seaside garden plans include a lawn, apply at least 6 inches of topsoil over the sand before planting or sodding.
+If your seaside garden plans include a lawn, apply at least 6 inches (15 cm.) of topsoil over the sand before planting or sodding.
 Choose seed mixes that are predominately hard fescue and avoid Kentucky bluegrass.
 Seaside lawns should be maintained a little higher than inland lawns.
-You should typically let the grass grow to a height of about three inches before mowing.
+You should typically let the grass grow to a height of about 3 inches (8 cm.) before mowing.

 Coastal Garden Ideas

-Work at least three inches of organic matter, such as compost, into sandy soil before planting.
+Work at least 3 inches (8 cm.) of organic matter, such as compost, into sandy soil before planting.
 Use pots and large planters for annuals and perennials that can’t tolerate the difficult soil.
 Grow them in a location sheltered from wind and ocean spray.

 Maintaining gardens near oceans doesn’t have to be a frustrating endeavor.
 As long as you include suitable seaside plantings within your coastal garden ideas and take the time for planning ocean gardens, you should not encounter any issues.